Best Data Science Bachelor’s Degrees (2023)

 But before we get down to the results, we want to quickly disclose the methodology behind our approach.

-For the third year in a row, we’ve used LinkedIn to gather background information of current data scientists.
+For the fourth year in a row, we’ve used LinkedIn to gather background information of current data scientists.
 We’ve used their education and prior experience to identify the required credentials for the field.
 We’ve also collected data from job-search websites to determine the most important qualifications and skills employers are searching for in a data scientist.

 And if we take a quick look at the job adverts available online, we’ll see that most of them list B.A. or M.S. degrees as the desired educational level.